ncsa/GenomicsCortextVarNextflow/README.md

 Nextflow creates `work` folder where the command `nextflow (script.nf)` is run.
 Within the `work` folder, there will be nested folders, containing the log of individual processes.
 In the stdout of running script, there will be lines that is similar to this:

-`[73/a3f6d2] Submitted process > preflightCheck`
+`[73/a3f6d2] Submitted process > test`

-`preflightCheck` is the process name. `[73/a3f6d2]` indicates the folder name within work folder when the user can locate the log for the specific process.
+`test` is the process name. `[73/a3f6d2]` indicates the folder name within work folder when the user can locate the log for the specific process.
 More accurately, within `/work/73/` there might be several folders, and `a3f6d2` is the first 6 characters of the nested folder within `/work/73/`.
 Inside the folder specific to the process, such as `/work/73/a3f6d2...`, there are several log files that can be used for debugging or troubleshooting.

 The `work` folder for each specific process is located within the resultsDir specified in the `nextflow.config` parameter.